-In our local area, examples abound where facilities for walking and riding are non-existent, where long straight sections of road encourage speeding and where lack of shade and shelter is a deterrent to being out and about.
-Development requirements, standards and societal norms have varied over time, which have contributed to substantial variation in the amount and quality of walking and cycling facilities throughout the city.
+In our local area, examples abound where facilities for walking and riding are non-existent, where long straight sections of road encourage speeding and where lack of shade and shelter is a deterrent to standards and societal norms have varied over time, which have contributed to substantial variation in the amount and quality of walking and cycling facilities throughout the city.
 Some areas in Newcastle have grid-like street layouts and footpaths both sides while others are virtually devoid of any paths.